standardnguyen/5052/README.md

 If not, feel free to message us on [bluesky](https://bsky.app/profile/standard.bsky.social) or discord, username "standardsystem".
 We'll of course give appropriate credit on the docs.

+Fundamentally, a big document is a collection of sentences. contributing even one sentence can help.
+If you find a good tweet/skeet that provides context, uh, direction or anything for any pitch then that could also be useful.

+Project 2025 was not written by one individual person: it was a team effort, with a whole bunch of contributions probably being just a single sentence each that were then organized into a coherent paragraph.

 # Themes

 Many of the pitches tackle what Samantha Hancox-Li refers to as the ["rents-scams-gentry-gop axis"](https://bsky.app/profile/sjshancoxli.liberalcurrents.com/post/3kxn5z43mh723), which is the major faction of the Republican party that contributes nothing to the economy (and often even damages it) while capturing much of the value created by others.
 Weakening that group is uh, is important because we don't want rent-seekers to become wealthy and wield political power.